 TRIGGER BAR – On a semi-automatic pistol, or any other firearm in which the trigger is at some distance from the sear, this is an intermediate piece connecting the two parts.

 TRIGGER CONTROL – Not putting your finger on the trigger until your sights are on target, then pulling the trigger smoothly, and following through by realigning the sights before allowing your finger to come off the trigger.

 TRIGGER GROUP – The entire collection of moving parts which work together to fire the gun when the trigger is pulled.
 It may include trigger springs, return springs, the trigger itself, the sear, disconnectors, and other parts.

 TRIGGER GUARD – Usually a circular or oval band of metal, horn or plastic that goes around the trigger to provide both protection and safety in shooting circumstances.
 The shooter’s finger should never be within the trigger guard unless the sights are on target and the shooter has made the decision to fire.

 TRIGGER JERK – Yanking the trigger back abruptly, thus pulling the muzzle of the gun downward at the moment the shot fires.

-TRIGGER LOCK – A locking device put on a firearm to render it unable to be fired.
+TRIGGER LOCK – A locking device put on a firearm to incapacitate the firing mechanism.
 This can be useful in a home which does not have a gun safe and has small children.